Loading Patchies...

 Visual Objects

-Visual objects automatically read from the global transport:
+Visual objects read from the global transport:

 • GLSL: iTime uniform matches transport seconds